Understanding your Mini Importation Business Plan

 Business simply means buying and selling to make profit.
 It doesn’t matter whether it is classified as a side hustle, or full-time business.

-What makes someone or a brand more succesful than the other is their sense of direction to purpose.
+What makes someone or a brand more successful than the other is their sense of direction to purpose.

 I have learnt that most people just decided to join the mini importation bandwagon just because their best friends are either uploading pictures of bags, sneakers, shoes on WhatsApp and Instagram.